 “When you’re following your dreams, you have to figure out any way possible to get there,” Dr. Parker says.
 “Sometimes it involves leaving the country for a few years, and that’s okay.”

-Dr. Parker agrees that international grads still have the option to specialize in competitive fields.
-“I have friends from Caribbean schools who are trauma surgeons, plastic surgeons, and pediatric anesthesiologists,” he says.
+“I have friends from Caribbean schools who are trauma surgeons, plastic surgeons, and pediatric anesthesiologists,” Dr. Parker says.

 4. You’ll learn to appreciate things you take for granted